FlareFlo/menser/readme.md

 # Menser 😋
-Fetches and displays meals from the stw-on API
+> Fetches and displays meals from the stw-on API for the CLI

 # Installation